carvel-dev/carvel/site/content/kapp/docs/latest/diff.md

 data:
   foo: bar
 ```
-After deploying the resource, `kapp` added the annotation `kapp.k14s.io/original` with the content of the resource that was given to `kapp`:
+After deploying the resource, kapp added the annotation `kapp.k14s.io/original` with the content of the resource that was given to kapp:

 ```bash
 apiVersion: v1